Jerald-Golden/THREEJS-SPLINE-EDITOR/README.md

 Delete objects by right-clicking on them.

 # Instructions

-Add Objects: Click on the "BOX" or "SPHERE" button to add a box or sphere to the scene.
-Click on the "CONNECT" button to connect selected objects with a line.
+Add Objects: Choose and left click on the canvas to place objects.

-Move Objects: Click and drag an object to move it around the scene.
+Move Objects: Double click and drag an object to move it around the scene.

-Connect Objects: Select two objects by clicking on them and then click the "CONNECT" button to create a line between them.
+Connect Objects: Right click on two objects and press "Connect" and continue to right click on othe objects to crate a spline curve.

-Delete Objects: Hold the Alt key and click on an object to delete it from the scene.
+Delete Objects: Hold Alt and left click on an object to delete it.

 # Dependencies
 Three.js (v0.160.0): https://threejs.org/